automl/SMAC3/doc/manual.rst

         :lineno-start: 53

         # SMAC scenario object
-        scenario = Scenario({"run_obj": "quality",  # we optimize quality (alternative runtime) "runcount-limit": n_params*2,  # at most 200 function evaluations
+        scenario = Scenario({"run_obj": "quality",  # we optimize quality (alternatively runtime) "runcount-limit": n_params*2,  # at most 200 function evaluations
                              "cs": cs,  # configuration space
                              "deterministic": "true"
                              })

-The Scenario object contains information about the optimization scenario, such as the runcount-limit or what metric to optimize.
+The Scenario object contains information about the scenario carrying options for the optimization, such as the runcount-limit or what metric to optimize.
-It uses the same keywords as a scenario files, we showed in the branin example.
+It uses the same keywords as a scenario-file, which we showed in the branin example.

 To evaluate the "leading ones" function, we register it with the TargetAlgorithmFunction evaluator.